Seyiturbo/Weatherdashboard/README.md

 # Weather Dashboard
 Eight Challenge for Bootcamp in web-developing and UX

-For this task, my objective was to develop a straightforward weather dashboard, incorporating the utilization of the Day.js library for efficient handling of date and time functionalities.
-The assignment involved creating a basic weather dashboard and implementing the [Day.js](https://day.js.org/docs/en/display/format)  library to manage date and time aspects effectively.
+For this task, my objective is to develop a straightforward weather dashboard, incorporating the utilization of the [Day.js](https://day.js.org/docs/en/display/format) library for efficient handling of date and time functionalities effectively.

 ## Acceptance Criteria